usnistgov/BF/content/en/Info/Background/Organizational Structures.md

 * In the Middle Ages, alchemists made lists of materials, such as alcohol, sulfur, mercury, and salt.

-* Lavoisier created a list of 33 elements - e.g. oxygen, nitrogen, hydrogen, phosphorus, mercury, zinc, sulfur, light, and caloric, and distinguished metals from non-metals.
+* Lavoisier created a list of 33 elements - e.g., oxygen, nitrogen, hydrogen, phosphorus, mercury, zinc, sulfur, light, and caloric, and distinguished metals from non-metals.
 * Dalton realized " atoms of same element are identical in all respects, particularly weight."

 * In 1800s, several tables of elements were developed:

-* De Chancourtois first noticed periodicity of elements.When ordered by their atomic weights, similar elements occur at regular intervals.
+* De Chancourtois first noticed periodicity of elements.
+When ordered by their atomic weights, similar elements occur at regular intervals.
 * Mendeleev's Periodic Table in 1869 and his forecast of properties of missing elements reflected the century of growth in knowledge that reflects atomic structure: Columns correspond to the number of electrons in the outer shell and the fundamental chemical properties.
 Rows correspond to the number of electron shells.

 {{< customimg src="images/PeriodicTable.png" height="400" >}}